AitorSimona/Traverser/README.md

 ## HOW TO USE

 In github, click on Code and copy the git URL.
 Go to Unity's Package manager, and add the package through this git URL.
 Unity's package manager will automatically download the files and add them to your project.
+Note that this way puts the package in the package cache, and thus ends up being read-only.
+You can easily move the whole folder com.aitorsimona.traverser to the Packages folder, while renaming it to not containg anything after the @.

+You can also download the master branch as a ZIP and in Unity add the package from disk.

 Unfortunately Unity's current default input manager does not allow to create entries directly from code, so you have to do this yourself.